Compliance & Governances 165

 As Soon as Practicable

-Rule 165-25 requires providers to deal with complaints 'as soon as practicable'.
+Section 165 of the Aged Care Act 2024 (together with the Aged Care Rules 2025) requires providers to deal with complaints 'as soon as practicable'.
 The ACQSC Better Practice Guide recommends acknowledgement within 5 business days and resolution within 30 calendar days as benchmarks for meeting this obligation.

 No Adverse Action